sixem/imagerot/README.md

 ### Lightweight
 - Built with an emphasis on lightness, the package requires **zero** dependencies in the browser environment.
-- The minified build should be no more than 30 to 40 kilobytes in total.

 ## 🔸 Browser usage
 For use in the browser, the easiest way to get started is to use the pre-built source available in [dist](https://github.com/sixem/imagerot/blob/main/dist/).